ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

   - auth header: internal token
   - request body:
     - `verification_code`: string (that had been transmitted to the user)
+  - response body: empty
   - response status:
-    - `204 No Code`: verification code correct, IVA is now in state `verified`
+    - `204 No Content`: verification code correct, IVA is now in state `verified`
     - `400 Bad Request`: IVA did not have the state `code_transmitted`
     - `401 Unauthorized`: auth error or verification code was wrong
     - `429 Too Many Requests`: IVA has been reset to unverified